Things to Know Before Traveling to Belize (2024 Guide)

 Here’s a detailed list of things you should know before traveling to Belize.

-Hands up who’s heard of Belize!
+Hands up, who’s heard of Belize?
 Be honest!
-I knew very little about Belize before I started researching for our 3 month vacation to Central America.
-Maybe it’s complete ignorance on my part or maybe I was distracted in Geography class that day.
+I knew very little about Belize before I started researching for our 3-month vacation in Central America.
+Maybe it’s complete ignorance on my part, or maybe I was distracted in Geography class that day.
 I couldn’t picture what Belize looked like.
-Or what the people looked like, what language they spoke and where in the bloody world it was located.
+Or what the people looked like, what language they spoke, and where in the bloody world it was located.

 beaches, caye caulker, belize